neutralusername/Systemge-Sample-ConwaysGameOfLife/readme.md

 ## how to use:
 - make sure to import the Systemge library into the project using the correct path (go.mod)
-- locate /main and enter "go run ." in the terminal to launch the command line interface
+- locate /main and enter "go run ." into the terminal to launch the command line interface
 - type "start" and press enter
 - to interact with the grid open "localhost:8080" in your browser after starting the system
 - click cells to change their states